The Center for Arctic Security and Resilience serves as the lead for strategic and

 and State Department as well as NORAD and NATO at the international level.

-The Arctic Resilience part of the center also provides prominent expertise on Arctic issues involving climate
+The Arctic Resilience component of CASR provides prominent expertise on Arctic issues involving climate

-change and adaptation, disaster management and climate security that also includes
+change and adaptation, disaster response and recovery, and climate security that also

-numerous security subtopics involving human security, food security, energy security,
+includes numerous security subtopics involving human security, food security, energy

-and credentials in these areas also, especially with regard to climate security, where
+leaders have considerable experience and credentials with regard to climate security,

-CASR has a strong capacity to provide knowledge and experience in policy and disaster
+where CASR has a strong capacity to provide knowledge and experience in policy and

-management complimentary to the natural sciences and engineering-related research
+disaster management that compliments the natural sciences and engineering-related

 Members of the Center for Arctic Security and Resilience are invited practitioner